miguelmota/miguelmota.github.io/blog/_posts/2015-11-20-generate-self-signed-ssl-certificate.md

 ## Generating a Certificate Signing Request

 Next we need to issue a [Certificate Signing Request (CSR)](https://en.wikipedia.org/wiki/Certificate_signing_request), which is responsible for sending a message to a [Certificate Authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority) in order to apply for a [digital certificate](https://en.wikipedia.org/wiki/Public_key_certificate) which certifies the ownership of the public key.
-It will ask you information for the certificate regarding your company and location.
+It will ask you for information for the certificate regarding your company and location.
 See the output after the command as an example.

 ```bash
 openssl req -new -key server.key -out server.csr